agentsea/surfslicer/README.md

 ## Documentation

-See our [docs](https://docs.hub.agentsea.ai) for more information on how to use SurfPizza.
+See our [docs](https://docs.hub.agentsea.ai) for more information on how to use SurfSlicer.

 ## Developing